saramiotto/dncs-lab/README.md

     sudo ip route add 192.168.0.0/21 via 192.168.2.1

 ### Host-C
-Instead, for Host-C, with the command `sudo apt-get update` we have downloaded the package information from all the configured sources.
+Instead, for Host-C, with the command `sudo apt-get update` we downloaded the package information from all the configured sources.
 Then we installed the `docker.io` and pulled the `dustnic82/nginx-test`.
+The command sudo docker run --name nginx -p 80:80 -d dustnic82/nginx-test runs the docker image as daemon connecting port 80 to the port 80 of host-c.

     export DEBIAN_FRONTEND=noninteractive
     sudo apt-get update